Potential risks of dental implant surgery

 Case history: multiple ailments due to titanium implants

 One man suffered from dislocations of the spine (in spite of twice-weekly chiropractic adjustments), severe diarrhea, and constant pain in the genital area making him impotent.
 He wore an upper denture (maxillary prosthesis) attached to two titanium implants.
-Following removal of the implants all complaints went away (case translated from the book "Die Heilkunst von Morgen" by Erika Herbst).
+Following removal of the implants all complaints went away.

 Case history of a patient with multiple implants: from "near death" back to life